V3-Alliance/HubZero_puppet/README.md

 - Do we need to move the users home directories to the larger mounted transient storage?
 - submit not yet added to the installation
 - The external DNS entry for the site and any matching records need to be set up manually.
 Instructions have to be written.
+- The url shown on the output page of the stack shows an IP number.
+One that uses the domain name needs to be added.

 Known issues:
 - The LDAP installation on version 1.1 returns an error: this needs investigation.
 See the open-ldap module for more.
 - The maxwell service create template execution seems to be totally arbitrary in terms of its completion times (and success).
 This would appear to be a HubZero Issue
 - The email doesn't send mail successfully to all sites, as some sites, such as google,  don't trust it (not surprising).
+- I'm not certain that I have the host name correctly written to the /etc/hosts file.
+I need some input from someone with more sysadmin smarts than I...